Call us now +44 (0)1794 830005

-Stunt Scooters - Buying Advice
+Stunt Scooters - Buying Guide

-Since 2007, Skates.co.uk have been providing the best range of stunt scooters in the market.
-With many top brands to choose from, including Blunt, Madd Gear (MGP), Slamm, Grit, Crisp, District and Razor, you need look no further.
-We have everything to suit your scootering needs, with skate park ready scooters designed with tricks and stunts in mind.
+With many top brands to choose from, including Blunt, Madd Gear (MGP), Slamm, Grit, Crisp, District and Fasen, you need look no further for your perfect scooter.
+We have everything to suit your extreme sports needs, with skate park ready scooters designed with tricks and stunts in mind.
 We even stock a great range of scooter parts to make your ride stand out.
-With Next Working Day Delivery to mainland UK available for most products, place your order now.
+With Next Working Day Delivery to mainland UK available for most products, it's never been easier to shop online!

 What is a Stunt Scooter?

-A stunt scooter is designed specifically to withstand a lot of punishment.
-You can do jumps, tricks and stunts on it and use it down a skate park.
-Generally the manufacturer will not replace entire scooters that become faulty or damaged, but will cover replacement parts.
-Extreme scooters generally don’t feature a folding mechanism or adjustable handlebar height (as seen on some models for young kids) as it weakens the strength of the scooter.
-Instead, they generally have a one piece handlebar which is much stronger.
+Extreme scooters generally don't feature a folding mechanism or adjustable handlebar height (as seen on some models for young kids) as it weakens the strength of the setup.
+Instead, they generally have a one-piece handlebar which is much stronger.
 They usually need to be assembled by placing the handlebars onto the stem of the fork and tightening the clamp which holds both parts together.
-They are often also heavier than a folding scooter.
-Parts are generally reinforced for strength.

 Which one is right for me?